awsdocs/amazon-athena-user-guide/doc_source/partitions.md

 This table uses Hive's native JSON serializer\-deserializer to read JSON data stored in Amazon S3\.
 For more information about the formats supported, see [Supported SerDes and Data Formats](supported-serdes.md)\.

-After you execute this statement in Athena, choose **New Query** and execute:
+After you run the preceding statement in Athena, choose **New Query** and run the following command:

 ```
 MSCK REPAIR TABLE impressions